 What is a Dangerous Weapon?

-Something can be considered a dangerous weapon in Massachusetts if it is either inherently dangerous or it is not.
-An inherently dangerous weapon is capable inflicting serious bodily injury or death.
+A dangerous weapon in Massachusetts is either inherently dangerous or it is not.
+To be clear, an inherently dangerous weapon is capable of inflicting serious bodily injury or death.
+An example of an inherently dangerous weapon is a knife or a gun.
 Any item can be used as a dangerous weapon if it reasonably appears to be able to cause serious injury or death.
-In deciding if something is considered a weapon courts consider all of the facts of the case.
+Finally, in deciding if something is considered a weapon courts consider all of the facts of the case.

 A Massachusetts criminal attorney can defend an ABDW case.
 An attorney can review the facts and find the best legal defenses.
-In any assault and battery case an experienced Massachusetts criminal attorney would see if a self-defense or defense of others case could apply.
-An attorney could question the weapon allegedly used.
+In any assault and battery case, an experienced Massachusetts criminal attorney would see if self-defense or defense of others cases could apply.
+Also, an attorney could question the weapon allegedly used.
 Many other defenses could also apply based on the facts of the case.

 Mass.
 Criminal Attorney

 Ma.
 Criminal attorney Patrick Donovan has represented many people charged with Assault and Battery with a dangerous weapon.
-Mr. Donovan, a former prosecutor, uses his prior training and experience to question the government’s case, negotiate with prosecutors and ultimately get the best possible outcome.
+Mr. Donovan, a former prosecutor, uses his prior training and experience to get the best possible outcome.

 Mr. Donovan has appeared in over fifty Massachusetts criminal courts.
 He has tried cases both as a defense attorney and as defense counsel.
 Mr. Donovan is a criminal attorney with an office located in Quincy.